AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Affordable Rates

-With an annual average rate of $1,194 (57 percent of the national average of $2,071), GEICO is one of the most affordable providers in the country.
+With an annual average rate of $1,867 for full coverage, GEICO is one of the most affordable providers in the country.
 Part of what makes GEICO so cheap is the long list of discounts it offers, some for police officers specifically.
 Some of those discounts include:

 Discount Maximum percentage off your insurance